 About Feel Good in the Forest

-Feel Good in the Forest is open to any individual who is looking to improve their health and wellbeing.
-Contact us using the details at the bottom of this page.
+Feel Good in the Forest is open to any individual with mild-to-moderate health conditions or who is looking to improve their health and wellbeing.
+You can self-refer or be referred by a support worker.

-Your organisation may prefer to join us for a closed session for your group.
-These sessions are also free and can be designed collaboratively with our friendly Active Forests Coordinators.
+If you work for an organisation or are part of a community group, you may prefer to join us for a closed session with your group members only.
+These sessions are free and we’ll design them with you.

 Feel Good in the Forest locations and contacts